Q: Do you provide financial support?

 Q: How many years does it take to graduate with a MS degree?

-A: MS degree typically require 1 to 2 years.
-For students already with a strong foundation in Microbiology allowing them to simultaneously take elective courses in addition to the core curriculum, the non-thesis MS degree can be obtained in about 1 year.
+A: The MS degree typically requires 2 years.
+For students already with a strong foundation in Microbiology allowing them to simultaneously take elective courses in addition to the core curriculum, the non-thesis MS degree can be obtained in about 1.5 years.

 Q: How many papers do people publish during their graduate training?

-A: On average, students publish three papers in peer-reviewed journals during their progression toward the Ph.D.
-You are required to have at least one first-author paper published prior to graduating.
+A: While you are required to have at least one first-author paper published prior to graduating, on average, students publish three papers in peer-reviewed journals during their progression toward the Ph.D.
 There is no publication requirement for the MS degree.

 Q: What type of positions do students move to after graduation?